 The good news is you can connect Salesforce with Google Sheets, allowing you to pull and manipulate your SFDC data easily using the various familiar spreadsheet tools and functions.

-Read on to find out more about the best methods to link Salesforce to Google Sheets.
+Read on to find out more about the best methods to link Salesforce CRM to Google Sheets.

 Can you connect Salesforce to Google Sheets?

 Linking your Salesforce data with Google Sheets involves several methods.